Destiny 2: The Final Shape: Reception

 The Final Shape received critical acclaim upon release, with many praising the campaign, and considering it a satisfying conclusion to the Light and Darkness Saga.

-The game was nominated at the 23rd Visual Effects Society Awards in the category of Outstanding Visual Effects in a Real-Time Project.
+The game was nominated for the 2025 Visual Effects Society Award for Outstanding Visual Effects in a Real-Time Project.

 Destiny 2 experienced a significant decline in player engagement and revenue.
 Although the expansion concluded the long-running Light and Darkness saga and was initially well-received, its player base on Steam dropped by nearly 90% within weeks of launch, marking one of the steepest falloffs in the game's history.
 Bungie reported that Destiny 2’s 2023 revenue had fallen approximately 45% below internal projections, contributing to widespread layoffs and organizational restructuring.
 Critics and players cited a culmination of issues including content vaulting, monetization fatigue, and narrative closure as factors behind the downturn.
 Despite positive reviews for The Final Shape itself, the game's broader live service model faced scrutiny, with many longtime players treating the expansion as a natural endpoint.
 Sources indicate that Bungie had planned significant job cuts even before the release of Destiny's latest expansion.